 Hair transplants can’t cure androgenic alopecia, but they can be a good option for people who have extensive hair loss.
 This surgical procedure involves harvesting healthy hair follicles and transferring them to areas of the scalp affected by balding.
 However, the cost of this treatment can be very expensive.
 (12)

 If you’re not interested in medications or surgeries, it may be worth exploring natural remedies that can help manage androgenic alopecia symptoms.
+Just be aware that these natural remedies are generally considered to be less effective than FDA-approved hair loss treatments.
 Plant-based products that may be helpful in reducing hair miniaturization include (15):

 - Saw palmetto, pumpkin seed extract, and other DHT blocking nutraceuticals that work in a similar way to finasteride